Thiadric Hansen: Winnipeg Blue Bombers (second stint)

 Hansen signed a one-year contract with the Blue Bombers on January 6, 2021.
 In 2021, Hansen played in all 14 regular season games where he had eight defensive tackles, 12 special teams tackles, three sacks, and one forced fumble.
 He then had two special teams tackles in the team's West Final victory over the Saskatchewan Roughriders.
 He played in his second career Grey Cup game and while he did not record any stats, he won his second championship following the Blue Bombers win in the 108th Grey Cup game.
 He became a free agent upon the expiry of his contract on February 8, 2022.
 Hansen was reluctant to sign another contract since he would be still be making the minimum salary for a Global player ($54,000) due to the league's collective bargaining agreement, despite being a productive veteran on the team.
 However, on June 18, 2022, it was announced that Hansen had re-signed with the Blue Bombers.

 In 2022, Hansen played in ten regular season games where he had three defensive tackles and nine special teams tackles.
 He suffered an Achilles injury in the Labour Day Classic and was placed on the injured list for the remainder of the season.
 He played in just four regular season games in 2023 where he had three defensive tackles.
 Hansen became a free agent upon the expiry of his contract on February 13, 2024.

 Toronto Argonauts

 On February 13, 2024, it was announced that Hansen had signed with the Toronto Argonauts.
 In 2024, he played 12 regular season games where he recorded four defensive tackles, ten special teams tackles, and one sack.
 He also played in all three post-season games, including the 111th Grey Cup where he had three special teams tackles in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

+On May 13, 2026, Hansen was released by the Argonauts.

+Winnipeg Blue Bombers (third stint)

+On September 20, 2026, Hansen signed with the Winnipeg Blue Bombers practice roster.